 Salaried partners who are paid through the PAYE payroll are eligible under the furlough scheme.
 Partner owners and LLP members who are treated as self-employed (and not paid through the PAYE payroll) will not be covered.
 Like directors, self-employed partners with taxable profits below the annual threshold may be eligible to apply for support under the self-employment scheme.

 Employees must be consulted and have to agree to be furloughed.

 Changing the status of employees always is subject to existing employment law so it’s important to bear this in mind.
 Depending on the employment contract wording there may be an ability to lay-off workers to impose a furlough period.

 In some cases, the unions may join in a collective consultation process to agree the furlough change.
-As normal employment laws apply when furloughing employees, equality and discrimination laws will apply and so employers will need to be aware of certain risks, for example, choosing a disproportionate amount of men, women or older staff which could lead to discrimination claims later.
+As normal employment laws apply when furloughing employees, equality and discrimination laws will apply and so employers will need to be aware of certain risks, for example, choosing a disproportionate amount of men, women, disabled or older staff which could lead to discrimination claims later.